|Scissors with blades over 6cm from fulcrum||Razor blades|

 Duty Free and Departure Lounge Purchases

 You may take on board liquid items of any size that are purchased after the security check in the departure lounge.
 Most duty free or similar purchases will be given to you in a special sealed bag - do not open this bag until you have reached your final destination.
 You should also retain your proof of purchase throughout your journey as you may be required to show it at a transfer point.
+It would be wise to check the rules regarding Duty Free with the airport you are transferring at to avoid any unnecessary delays to your journey.

 **Please note restrictions apply to duty free purchases made on return journeys where passengers change flights at an EU airport.
 These are explained in detail on the Department for Transport's website.